-- 1. The hearing was called at 2:15 pm on 19 November 2020 at Residential Tenancies Hearing Room, 84 Mt.
-Bernard Avenue, Lower Level, The Sir Richard Squires Building, Corner Brook, Newfoundland and Labrador and via Bell Teleconferencing System. - 3.
-The respondent, \\\\\\, hereafter referred to as the tenant, did not participate in the hearing.
-(Absent and Not Represented). - 4.
-In a proceeding under the Residential Tenancies Act, the applicant has the burden of proof.
+Application Decision 21-0059-05 Michael Greene Adjudicator ntroduction 1.
+The hearing was called at 1:30 pm on 16 March 2021 at Residential Tenancies Hearing Room, 84 Mt.
+Bernard Avenue, Lower Level, The Sir Richard Squires Building, Corner Brook, Newfoundland and Labrador and via Bell Teleconferencing System.
+2. The applicant,, hereafter referred to as landlord, participated in the hearing and was represented by .
+(Affirmed).
+3. The respondent,, hereafter referred to as the tenant, did not participate in the hearing.
+(Absent and Not Represented).
+4. In a proceeding under the Residential Tenancies Act , the applicant has the burden of proof.
 This means the applicant has the responsibility to prove that the outcome they are requesting should be granted.
 In these proceedings the standard of proof is referred to as the balance of probabilities which means the applicant has to establish that his/her account of events are more likely than not to have happened.

-Preliminary Matters

-- 5. The application was AMENDED at the hearing to add rent that has come due since the filing of the application.
-The new amount outstanding is \$784.50. - 6.
-The tenant, was not present or represented at the hearing.
-The Tribunal's policies concerning notice requirements and hearing attendance has been adopted from the Rules of the Supreme Court, 1986. - a.
+Preliminary Matters 5.
+The application was AMENDED at the hearing to add rent that has come due since the filing of the application.
+The new amount outstanding is \$3760.00.
+6. The tenant,, was not present or represented at the hearing.
+The Tribunal's policies concerning notice requirements and hearing attendance has been adopted from the Rules of the Supreme Court , 1986.

+a.
 Rule 29.05(2)(a) states a respondent to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, and where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as he/she has been properly served.

-The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 20 Oct 2020 by serving the original documents to the tenant personally at the rented premises.
+The affidavit submitted by the landlord shows that the tenant was served with the notice of this hearing on the 01 March 2021 by serving the original documents to the tenant by registered mail (Exercise 2021) on 03 March 2021.

-The tenant has had 29 days to provide a response.
+The tenant has had 13 days to provide a response.